ACS-DevOps-Team/node-monitoring/README.md

 ## Pre-requisites
 * Python 3.6 installed on the node.
-* Virtualenv python module installed.
+* Virtualenv python module installed.[pip install virtualenv]

 ## How to install script on node.
 * Create a virtualenv in the home directory